KiwiSaver is an investment for your financial future, but things happen and sometimes you unexpectedly need the cash to cover day-to-day expenses.

 Free and confidential budgeting advice is also available at moneytalks.co.nz or by calling 0800 345 123.

-Paying your mortgage can be one of the biggest concerns in times like this when there is economic uncertainty.
-The Government has announced banks will be able to introduce mortgage holidays of
+Paying your mortgage can be one of the biggest concerns when there is economic uncertainty.

-If your income has dropped as a result of the Covid-19 coronavirus, you may be eligible for assistance.
+If your income has dropped, you may be eligible for assistance.
 Find out more by contacting your mortgage provider.

 If you decide to take up this option, bear in mind your mortgage balance will grow, as you won't be paying interest or principal.

-Some banks are providing their customers with temporary overdrafts of a few thousand dollars to help them to get through these difficult times.
+Some banks can provide their customers with temporary overdrafts of a few thousand dollars to help them to get through difficult times.
 Find out if it’s an option for you by contacting your bank for more information.

 If you have money tied up in a term deposit or other investments with your bank, they may be able to grant you access to it before the term is complete.
-Please contact your bank directly to see if this might be an option for you.
+Contact your bank directly to see if this might be an option for you.

-If you have a high interest loan and are under financial hardship from the Covid-19 coronavirus, your bank may be able to help you by consolidating your debt to reduce overall payments.
+If you have a high interest loan your bank may be able to help you by consolidating your debt to reduce overall payments.